Obama has some very specific food preferences

 - No energy bars with fruit pieces

-- Salads are OK, but only in emergencies (because it’s difficult to eat salad in a car)
+- Salads are ok, but only in emergencies (Because, you can’t eat salad in a car)

 - No fast food